sircharlo/meeting-media-manager/README.md

 ## Prerequisites

 The prerequisites are simple enough.
-You need a Windows computer.
+For now, you need a 64-bit Windows computer; this covers most computers being used in the wild today.

 Work is underway to release Linux and Mac installers as well; contact me if this is something you'd be interested in.

 ## Usage

-Simply download the installer and run it.
+Simply download the latest [installer](/sircharlo/jw-meeting-media-fetcher/releases) and run it.
 A shortcut to the app will be placed on your desktop.
 Downloaded media is placed on your desktop, in the "Meeting Media" folder.

-## Does this infringe the JW.org Terms of Use?
+## Does this app infringe the JW.org Terms of Use?

 No, the JW.org [Terms of Use](https://www.jw.org/en/terms-of-use) actually *explicitly allow* this.
 Here is the relevant excerpt (emphasis mine):